ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Sometimes a task is unclear, ambiguous or overwhelming.
 To deal with task aversion, we can use the *ABC* strategies.

 - **Audit**.
 Review relevant details to improve understanding.
 - **Break**.
-Create a plan of action by breaking up the task into smaller, more manageable steps.
+Create a plan of action by breaking up the task into more manageable steps.
 - **Clarify**.
 Seek clarification or guidance.
 Unclear tasks are often set by other people.